 Galvin has worked in the legal profession for nearly thirty years.
 She began her career at a law firm in New York, worked as an Assistant United States Attorney for the Eastern District of New York from 1984 through 1986, was employed by the Securities and Exchange Commission until 1991, operated her own tax law practice until 1995, and began work as a tax associate at Heller Ehrman in 1996.
 In her employment review for the year 2000, it was noted that Galvin was "extremely bright and well respected by her colleagues" and a "valued member of the Tax Department."
-AR 1476.2 Galvin was to be considered for admission as a shareholder of the firm on January 1, 2002.
+AR 1476.
+Galvin was to be considered for admission as a shareholder of the firm on January 1, 2002.
 AR 1476.

 Galvin's present medical difficulties largely began in 2001.
 On February 12 of that year, while stopped at a traffic light, Galvin's vehicle was hit from the rear by another vehicle traveling at a high rate of speed.
 AR 344.
-While her vehicle was able to be driven away from the scene, Galvin experienced considerable pain following the incident.
-On February 21, 2001, she had a consultation with Dr. Le Baron, who noted her complaints of back and neck pain and referred her to physical therapy.
+While her vehicle was able to be driven away from she had a consultation with Dr. Le Baron, who noted her complaints of back and neck pain and referred her to physical therapy.
 AR 211.
 Her physical therapy records indicate that she continued to experience headaches as well as neck, shoulder, and low-back pain over the next several months.
 AR 211-220.